sandevmihiranga/ProxyMaAI/README.md

 - Install [llama.cpp](https://github.com/ggerganov/llama.cpp) with server support

 ### 2. Download and Configure Models
-1. Place your GGUF model file in the ProxyMaAI folder
+1. Place your GGUF file in the models folder in the main ProxyMaAI folder
 2. Rename it to match the `MODEL_NAME.gguf` in `ai_launcher.bat`

 ```python